WIAS-PDELib/ExtendableFEM.jl/docs/src/problemdescription.md

 # Problem Description

-Central object is the ProblemDescription which is given as a weak form of your problem and usually does not need any information on the discretisation at this point (but of course can depend on region numbers).
+The `ProblemDescription` is the central object for defining finite element problems in a high-level, flexible, and modular way.
+It encodes the weak form of your PDE, including unknowns, operators, and boundary or interface conditions, usually without requiring discretization details at this stage, but region numbers (for boundary conditions, etc.) may be referenced.

 ```@docs
 ProblemDescription
 ```

-## Constructors and assign functions
+## Constructors and Assignment Functions

+Use the following functions to construct and modify a `ProblemDescription`:

 ```@autodocs
 Modules = [ExtendableFEM]